Summary:

 2. Tenant Screening Documents

-After collecting applications, you’ll need to vet prospective tenants.
+After collecting applications, you should vet prospective tenants.
 According to SmartMove data, more than 95% of landlords believe tenant screening is beneficial and helps them sign with higher-quality tenants.

 General Principles to Consider for Your Tenant Screening Policy:

-• Create rental criteria (such as required income), document these standards, and apply them universally across all applicants.
+- Create rental criteria (such as minimum required income), document these standards, and apply them universally across all applicants.

-• Run official background checks through a well–established service.
-Include criminal background reports and an online rental credit check.
+- Run background checks through a well–established service.
+You may want to include criminal background reports and an online rental credit check.

-A certifies a tenant can occupy a property for a specified period of time.
+A lease or rental agreement certifies a tenant can occupy a property for a specified period of time.
 It also defines the rights and responsibilities of both landlord and tenant.
 As noted earlier, the lease can be your ally if it comes to future disputes.

 Rental terms may vary, but should generally include the following:

-According to a SmartMove user survey, the top two concerns of landlords are: 1) renterpayment problemsand, 2) a tenant’s eviction history.
-Writing a detailed lease is essential, as it’s proof of the signed agreement you made with the tenant and will be useful if you ever have to evict.
+According to a SmartMove user survey, the top two concerns of landlords are: 1) renter payment problems and, 2) a tenant’s eviction history.
+Writing a detailed lease is essential, as it’s proof of the signed agreement you made with the tenant and will be useful if you ever needed to take action against a renter.

 Pro Tip: Keep the lease, even after the tenant moves out.
-A landlord’s legal obligations don't always end when the lease ends.
+A landlord’s obligations don't always end when the lease ends.
 The IRS can audit a landlord long after an agreement terminates.
-If legal disputes arise later, this documentation might be a critical element for winning your case.
+If a disputes arise later, this documentation might be a critical element.

 4. Pet Policy Agreement